-Academic requirements and regulations of Lindsey Wilson College are published in this catalog, The Student Handbook, and in other college announcements.
+Academic requirements and regulations of Lindsey Wilson College are published in this catalog, the Lindsey Wilson College Student Handbook, and in other college announcements.
 Throughout their period of enrollment at the college, students must know and observe the requirements of the curriculum in which they are enrolled as well as general academic policies and other regulations of the college.